1977 Michigan State Spartans football team

-The 1977 Michigan State Spartans football team represented Michigan State University in the 1977 Big Ten Conference football season.
-Led by second-year head coach Darryl Rogers, the Spartans compiled an overall record of 7–3–1 with a mark of 6–1–1 in conference play, placing third in the Big Ten.
+The 1977 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1977 Big Ten football season.
+In their second season under head coach Darryl Rogers, the Spartans compiled a 7–3–1 record (6–1–1 in conference games), finished third in the Big Ten, and outscored opponents by a total of 258 to 162.
+In two games against ranked opponents, they lost to No. 14 Notre Dame and No. 3 Michigan.